sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 primes_limit = 20
 ```

-The smallest true Prime number is 2, so we need a list of numbers that need checking.
-So we find every integer between 2 and our upper bound which in this case was 20.
-We use *primes_limit+1* as the range logic we want to use for this is not inclusive of the upper limit.
+We know the smallest true Prime number is 2.
+We now need a list of all numbers that we need to check.
+So, we can find every integer between 2 and our upper bound which in this case was 20.
+We use *primes_limit + 1* as the range logic we want to use for this is not inclusive of the upper limit.

-Instead of using a list, though, we're going to use a set.
+Instead of using a list, though, we're going to try to use a set.
 The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search, and massively speed it up.
 We are going to look at how fast we can calculate our primes.

 ```ruby
 range_limit = primes_limit+1